10 Types of Snake Venom

 Myotoxins are most commonly associated with coral snakes, which disrupt muscle and nerve cells by preventing them from breaking down.

 Myotoxins are so potent that they can cause death if not treated immediately.
-However, although coral snake venom is extremely dangerous, there have been no known deaths caused by it.
+However, although coral snake venom is extremely dangerous, no known deaths have been caused by it.

 Luckily, these snakes are found mostly in the southwest United States and parts of Mexico, Central America, South America, and Asia.